ColuLocalNetwork/CLN-solidity/docs/tutorial/1_CurrencyFactory.md

 ```

-Remember how we called `createIssuance`?
+Remember how we called `createCurrency`?
 Now we'll do the same with the `ColuLocalNetwork` token.
 I open again the "Contracts" tab of MyEtherWallet, fill in `ColuLocalNetwork` address and upload its ABI.
 After gaining access to contract's functions, I select `approve`, filling 1000 * 1e18 = 1000000000000000000000 (1000 CLN) as value and `CurrencyFactory` address as the spender.
 Here's another screenshot, just for you:

 ![mew_approve](../assets/mew_approve.png)